 The Text-to-Speech API also offers a group of premium voices generated using a WaveNet model, the same technology used to produce speech for Google Assistant, Google Search, and Google Translate.
 WaveNet technology provides more than just a series of synthetic voices: it represents a new way of creating synthetic speech.

 A WaveNet generates speech that sounds more natural than other text-to-speech systems.
 It synthesizes speech with more human-like emphasis and inflection on syllables, phonemes, and words.
-On average, a WaveNet produces speech audio that people prefer over other text-to-speech technologies.

 Figure 1.
 Chart showing comparison of WaveNet to other synthetic voices, human speech.
 The y-axis values represent the Mean Opinion Score (MOS) for each voice.
 Test subjects ranked each voice on a scale of 1-5 according to how much it sounded like natural speech.
 For more information on MOS scores and WaveNet technology, see the DeepMind WaveNet page.